LawleyFall2017/230-fall2017/Schedule.md

 - **[Tuesday Exercise](weekly_materials/week13/accessibilityExercise.md)**: You'll assess several web pages for accessiblity problems.

-## <a name="week14">Week 14</a> (Nov 28/30): Web Content Management
+## <a name="week14">Week 14</a> (Nov 28/30): Web Content Management & Hosting Environments
 While this course focuses primarily on front-end web development, almost all modern web development depends on server-side functionality as well.
 In some cases, that functionality is custom-designed and built--but in many other cases, it's provided by standard software packages that run on the server, like WordPress or Drupal.
+We'll also discuss the variety of hosting options available for web pages and applications.

 ## <a name="week15">Week 15</a> (Dec 5/7): Server-Side Coding & Practical Exam
 On Tuesday we'll talk about server-side authentication and simple server-side programming using PHP.
 On Thursday, you'll take the practical exam.